SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 ### Simple or Complex

-- A simple module file can just list the modules that must be loaded to to run some analysis.
+- A simple module file can just list the modules that must be loaded to run some analysis.
 - Can write complex module files and leverage `tcl`.

 ---